 subport that will be installed if the user asks to install “py-foo”

-For apps (i.e. name does not start with “py-”), this chooses which version of python to use, and must be set.
+For applications (i.e., name does not start with “py-”), this chooses which version of python to use, and must be set.
 It can be changed in variants if desired.

 Type: required for apps, optional for modules